goliasse/Dansys-Cloud/README.md

-# OpenCBS-Cloud
+# CoreBanking-Cloud
 Simple, scalable open-source Core Banking System optimised for the Cloud

-You will find in this repository the source code of OpenCBS Cloud, which was developed from 2017 onwards.
+You will find in this repository the source code of CoreBanking Cloud, which was developed from 2017 onwards.

 OpenCBS Cloud is a flexible and scalable Core Banking System which can be deployed within weeks, rather than within months or years for legacy Core Banking Systems.
 OpenCBS Cloud has a very user-centric interface, allowing financial institutions employees to perform their tasks efficiently.